will0101/Learning-RubyOnRails/README.md

 ### Lessons
 - Created a functioning Rails application.
 - How to CRUD a resource (articles).
-- Deployed a Rails app.
+- Deployed a Rails app to Heroku.